 The History of The Lanesborough

 Fitzroy Robinson Partnership was appointed to prepare plans to transform Lanesborough House.
-Its mission: to create a luxury hotel incorporating as much of the original façade as possible, yet completely renovating and converting the interior.
-In co-operation with the architect / historian Anthony Blee (of the highly respected Sir Basil Spence Partnership), Fitzroy developed a plan that resulted in a highly accurate recreation of the original, magnificent façade, as we know it today.
+Its mission: To create a luxury hotel incorporating as much of the original façade as possible, yet completely renovating and converting the interior.
+In co-operation with the architect and historian Anthony Blee (of the highly respected Sir Basil Spence Partnership), Fitzroy developed a plan that resulted in a highly accurate recreation of the original, magnificent façade, as we know it today.

-A complete overhaul of the interior began, adding the 93 rooms and suites and a conservatory restaurant (now The Lanesborough Grill) which was originally a courtyard.
+A complete overhaul of the interior began, adding 93 rooms and suites and a conservatory restaurant (now The Lanesborough Grill) which was originally a courtyard.
 18 months before the hotel opened, the building was named The Lanesborough.
 At first Rosewood Hotels would manage and operate the new hotel which was designed in the style and manner of a grand 19th century town house.
 The hotel officially opened to the public on Monday 30 December 1991.

 Barbara Walters, Madonna, Joan Collins, George Bush Sr, Bianca Jagger, Cher, Arnold Schwarzenegger, Sylvester Stallone, Johnny Depp, Michael Bolton, Mariah Carey and Pamela Anderson were amongst the many celebrities and dignitaries who stayed at The Lanesborough during its earliest days.
 Stanley Kubric used The Royal Suite to shoot Tom Cruise and Nicole Kidman in ‘Eyes Wide Shut’.
 Stevie Wonder has played on The Library Bar’s piano, all of which aided The Lanesborough to establish a reputation as a ‘home away from home’.